SashaLawrence/fellowship-wk2-adv-html-css/extraTask/README.md

 Consider reusable components for each page.

-Split up your Sass files into a sensible system (e.g one for rest, settings, typography and for each component etc...)
+Split up your Sass files into a sensible system (e.g one for reset, settings, typography and for each component etc...)

 ### Task 2